-UNDP’s newly appointed Resident Representative for Barbados and the OECS, Mr. Magdy Martinez-Soliman, has recently met with key partners and stakeholders in the British Virgin Islands (BVI), Barbados and Antigua and Barbuda where he presented letters of credence and, with key regional agencies.
+UNDP’s newly appointed Resident Representative for Barbados and the OECS, Mr. Magdy Martinez-Soliman, has recently met with key partners and stakeholders in the Commonwealth of Dominica, Grenada, St. Kitts and Nevis, the British Virgin Islands (BVI), Barbados and Antigua and Barbuda where he presented letters of credence and, with key regional agencies.

 Meeting with CDEMA's Executive Director

 UNDP's RR and DRR met with CDEMA's Executive Director in the immediate aftermath of Hurricane Dorian’s landfall on Grand Bahama and Abaco.
 The emergency response and assessment of the impact dominated the conversation, as the DRR of UNDP in Barbados & the OECS, Ugo Blanco, would immediately join the organisation’s first responder deployment under the leadership of Jamaica RR, Denise Antonio.
 The discussions focused on the use of digital technologies like the UNDP-developed Building Damage Assessment (BDA), on the invitation by UNDP to CDEMA to join the conversations with private insurers in the Caribbean to create an inclusive and affordable insurance policy for social housing tenants and low-income homeowners.
 UNDP offered support to CDEMA in all interventions the regional body would undertake to respond to emergencies and in particular stressed the mandate and capacity of the organisation to assist national governments and communities in the recovery phase.